patrikx3/gitlist/README.md

 [//]: #@corifeus-header:end

 P3X Enhanced GitList is a fork of the klaussilveira Gitlist.
 What is different about is, that it requires/uses the latest PHP version, works with sub-modules.
-Updates all dependencies with monthly release.
 With big git repos/commits, it works with 64Mb memory (some Twig templates are removed and moved to the client and web workers - eg. huge diffs).

  You will love it to work it on OpenWrt.
 Provides multiple themes with dark mode - 11 light and 5 dark.
 Code editor with syntax highlighting, editable files.
 All changes in the original fork are synced with the enhanced version.
 100% responsive with Bootstrap 3.
 Latest Fontawesome for icons.
 The markdown engine uses Emojis with Twitter's Emojis.
 Besides, the commits and logs are parsed as Markdown and Emojis.